commandus/tlns/README.md

 Task descriptor consists of

 - stage
-- device identifer: network key/app key
+- device identifier: network key/app key
 - stage process error code

 At any stage task can be cancelled on stage process error such as
 - no network or app key available (device is not registered)